haysjanete/Personal-Project-Tracker/journals/katelyn_martin.md

 Today, I worked on:
 * posgres database set up, API endpoint design, docker yaml file updates

 I set up our project database using postgresql.
 I also updated our yaml file to support this updates throughout the project.
 I worked with Klaudia to finalize API endpoint design.
-We do realize that there endpoints can change as the project evolves.
-I submitted the wireframe and created the api.md in docs.
+We do realize that these endpoints can change as the project evolves.
+I uploaded the wireframe and created the api.md in docs.
+I am currently debating between setting up a script to set up our database tables vs using migrations.